 ATTENTION: Replace all guards before applying power to the drive.
 Failure to replace guards may result in death or serious injury.

 Bus Fuse F1

-Bus Fuse F1 is located on the Main Chassis between Inductor L1 and the Bus Capacitor group.
+Bus Fuse F1 is located on top of DC Bus Inductor L1 on the left side of the Main Chassis.
 You do not need to remove the Base Driver Mounting Plate to access Bus Fuse F1.